|

 readings which is very labor intensive.

-apparatus.
+quantifying residual stress distribution.
 The equipment allows the residual

-computer.
-All the data obtained is properly corrected based on the
+data obtained is properly corrected based on the penetration of the X-ray

-penetration of the X-ray beam and the amount of layer removal.
-By
+beam and the amount of layer removal.
+By connecting the resulting data

-connecting the resulting data points it is possible to accurately draw
+points it is possible to accurately draw curves showing both surface and

 Specifications - Compression and Surface